agstudies/agstudies.github.io/study-group.markdown

 ---

 The AGS study group is **open to all** with an interest in the historical avant-garde - you don’t need to be a student or researcher to join.
-<br>Until 2021 the group met at Birkbeck College, London. **Current meetings take place at the Centre for British Studies, HU Berlin.**
+<br><br>Until 2021 the group met at Birkbeck College, London. **Current meetings take place at the Centre for British Studies, HU Berlin.**

 <!--The reading for each session will be distributed through our mailing list one week in advance.
 If you've missed the cut-off point but would still like to receive the materials, feel free to <a class="u-email" href="mailto:{{ site.email }}">get in touch</a>. -->